 Or that it might be usefully for the student in other situation or it can be accessed in other circumstances.
 If required a child to identify the domesticated animals by circling the corresponding figures which are on a page, it confirms the evaluative role of the request, on the one hand, and kept insecurity that in another context, the child will recognize these animals, on the other side.
 In this way, another condition-attribute is contradicted: S (Significant) or R (Relevant).
 The objective must be an important purchase behaviour, useful for the economy of his future knowledge tools.
 Component "condition" must be understood in another way: genetically, of specify the learning experiences through that students form their expected behaviours.
-In other words, in the contents of an operational objective, the teacher must anticipate not only the behaviour that must form (expressed by the verb, of course), but also a set of learning experiences that produce the desirable performing behaviour?
+In other words, in the contents of an operational objective, the teacher must anticipate not only the behaviour that must form (expressed by the verb, of course), but also a set of learning experiences upon which this behaviour occurs.
+In a genetic way, the conditions must show what are the learning experiences that produce the desirable performing behaviour?